lavansakthi21/webpage/README.md

 # My first web page design
-calculator
+It's an calculato.r
-html and css were used to create this webpage html used for information were obtained and css used for styles and color for an attraction.
+Both html and css were used to create this webpage. html used for information were obtained and css used for styles and color for an attraction.